-We are convinced of the advantages of enhancing OpenMRS with some (richer) ontology.
-As argued above, some adaption of SNOMED CT or at least of a module of it would be needed for this purpose.
+We are convinced of the advantages of enhancing OpenMRS with some (richer) ontology (see Section 5.1).
+As argued above, some adaption of SNOMED CT or at least of a module of it would be needed for this purpose (Section 5.2).